vorhey/code-bridge.nvim/README.md

 - Send the current file (or a visual selection) as a context marker like `@path/to/file` or `@path/to/file#L10-20`.
 - Send your git diffs (unstaged or staged) as context text.
 - Choose the active provider (claude, codex, gemini, qwen) and target its tmux window by name.
-- Stay in Neovim: optional notifications, optional tmux window switching.
+- Stay in Neovim with optional success notifications.

 <img src="code-bridge-demo.gif" alt="code-bridge-demo" width="400">